-[Form 8 inserted in Gazette 22 Sep 2006 p.
-4103-4.]
+[Form 8 inserted by Gazette 22 Sep 2006 p.
+4103-4; amended by Gazette 2 Oct 2018 p.
+3795.]

 Second Schedule

 Debt Collectors Licensing Act 1964

 FIDELITY BOND

 KNOW ALL MEN BY THESE PRESENTS that

 (insert name in full of the corporation which is the surety) an incorporated company carrying on the business of insurance in the State of Western Australia (in this bond called “the Surety”) is hereby firmly held and bound to Her Most Gracious Majesty Queen Elizabeth II, Her Heirs, Successors and Assigns in the sum of ($10 000 if the licensee is a corporation or $6 000 where the licensee is a natural person) to be paid to Her Majesty, Her Heirs, Successors or Assigns for which payment well and truly be made the Surety binds itself and its successors firmly by these presents.